wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/threat-protection.md

 *Microsoft Threat Protection covers these five areas*

-The following solutions, included in Microsoft 365, help you deal with threats to your users, devices, and data.
+Let's take a closer look at some of the main Threat Protection services included in Microsoft 365.

 ## Azure Active Directory Identity Protection
 Azure Active Directory uses adaptive machine learning algorithms and heuristics to detect anomalies and suspicious incidents that indicate potentially compromised identities.
 Using this data, Identity Protection generates reports and alerts so you can evaluate issues and take action.